ShubhikaBhardwaj/Machine-Learning-Algorithm/Capstone Project- Music Generation/README.md

 **<h2>About the Project</h2>**

-In this project,I have generated unique melodious music from piano notes & chords.
+In this project, I have generated unique melodious music from piano notes & chords.
 This is achieved by implementing a [Deep Learning Algorithm](https://towardsdatascience.com/what-is-deep-learning-and-how-does-it-work-2ce44bb692ac) called **Recurrent Neural Networks with LSTM** and
 **Dense layers** for sequential music generation.

-In this process of training the LSTM model,I have employed a vast training data set consisting of **60,498** music elements and **5,474,663** trainable parameters.
+In this process of training the LSTM model, I have employed a vast training data set consisting of **60,498** music elements and **5,474,663** trainable parameters.

 The training data is required to be in MIDI format for convienent parsing with the help of Music21 Library.